Aunt Vadge: Ongoing yeast problems, chlamydia, rashes

 I feel like a lot has been going on with me and I’m not sure if I’m just paranoid or what.

-I had an abortion in December and ended up getting a yeast infection (itchy, sore, burning, irritated) with small tears near my perineum.
-They gave me the pill to treat it, and after a week or so, the symptoms went away.
+I had an abortion in December and ended up with a yeast infection (itchy, sore, burning, irritated) and small tears near my perineum.
+They gave me the pill to treat it, and after a week or so the symptoms went away.
 In January I had a little irritation, but not bad.
-Now we are in February, and my symptoms started again.
-I have been irritated, sore, burning, a little itchy.
-I also noticed a watery, cloudy, milky discharge when I peed, and I had a little bit of a fishy odor.
+Now it’s February and my symptoms have started again – irritated, sore, burning, a little itchy.
+I also noticed a watery, cloudy, milky discharge when I peed, and a bit of a fishy odour.

-Sex has never hurt, I sometimes bleed just after, but nothing major.
-I went to get checked just because it would make me feel better.
-She said everything looked good, but I had some yeast, so she gave me the pill for a yeast infection again.
-Two days later, I got the call that my chlamydia test came back positive.
-I have been with the same man for almost three years, and neither of us have been tested since before we started sleeping together unprotected.
-So we both took our prescription.
+Sex has never hurt; I sometimes bleed just after, but nothing major.
+I went to get checked just to feel better.
+She said everything looked good but I had some yeast, so she gave me the pill again.
+Two days later I got a call that my chlamydia test was positive.
+I’ve been with the same man for almost three years, and neither of us had been tested since before we started sleeping together unprotected, so we both took our prescription.

-I called back today because my groin has been kind of itchy and I started to get a little red non-raised kinda rash, not on my vagina, but in the crease on my groin.
-Kinda gross, but I do sweat and stuff from working out, and my skin there is already sensitive with shaving and all that.
+I called back today because my groin has been itchy and I’ve started to get a little red, non-raised rash – not on my vagina, but in the crease of my groin.
+A bit gross, but I do sweat working out, and the skin there is already sensitive from shaving.

-I called the doctor to tell her, and she sent me in another yeast infection pill and told me to just watch it, and if it didn’t go away, to make another appointment.
-I think I’m just very nervous and since being told I had chlamydia, everything is starting to catch my eye.
-I have been told by three different doctors that herpes isn’t a concern.
-I would just like to know what this itchy feeling is around my groin and what to do about these little cuts I have gotten near my perineum.
-Also with having a yeast infection and testing positive for chlamydia, is this all normal?
-I’m so overwhelmed – I have never had this many issues down there ever.
+The doctor sent in another yeast pill and told me to watch it and book again if it didn’t go away.
+I think I’m just nervous, and since the chlamydia diagnosis, everything is catching my eye.
+Three different doctors have told me herpes isn’t a concern.
+I’d just like to know what this itchy groin feeling is and what to do about the little cuts near my perineum.
+And with a yeast infection plus chlamydia, is all this normal?
+I’m so overwhelmed – I’ve never had this many issues down there.
 Please help!

 Sincerely,